mainmatter/100-exercises-to-learn-rust/book/src/06_ticket_management/00_intro.md

 In the previous chapter we modelled `Ticket` in a vacuum: we defined its fields and their constraints, we learned how to best represent them in Rust, but we didn't consider how `Ticket` fits into a larger system.
-We'll use this chapter to build a simple workflow around `Ticket`, introducing a (rudimentary) management to store and retrieve tickets.
+We'll use this chapter to build a simple workflow around `Ticket`, introducing a (rudimentary) management system to store and retrieve tickets.

 The task will give us an opportunity to explore new Rust concepts, such as: